 - Research Environment and Capabilities: An assessment of the quality of the research environment and the capabilities of the sponsor organization related to the successful conclusion of the research proposal.

 - Research Dissemination Plan: An assessment of the plan to disseminate the results within and outside the field of health sciences librarianship and health informatics.

 Ready to Submit an Application?

-- Choose the 2018 Lindberg online application form.
+- The 2018 Lindberg application process is closed.

 Previous Fellowship Recipients

 - 2017: None Awarded

 "Effectiveness of Teaching Students in Occupational and Physical Therapy PICO vs. an Alternative Framework Questions Formulation: A Randomized Controlled Trial"